 The evacuation was restarted, and even after second time hitting 500 microns, the tank still eventually decayed to over 1000 microns.
 The decay took 20 minutes, but regardless of the time, (and many technicians would not have waited this long) it is important to note that the tank is still very wet.
 Introducing refrigerant into this system over time would lead to a catastrophic failure.
 The decay time has increased significantly, but it is still going over 1000 microns, evidence that the tank it tight, but still very wet, and holding more moisture then we would want to depend on a filter dryer to remove, especially in a system containing POE oils.

-Above, the third time we hit 500 microns, the tank is decaying to the 300-micron range, it is starting to dry out, but additional time on the pump in my mind is warranted.
+To the left, the third time we hit 500 microns, the tank is decaying to the 300-micron range, it is starting to dry out, but additional time on the pump in my mind is warranted.
 I have personally seen the effects of moisture in compressor autopsies.
 Getting the moisture level as low as possible will assure longevity of the system, minimizing acid and sludge production.
 Notice we have a stable decay, indicating the true level of vacuum in the tank.

 Pulled it down one last time to 250 microns and now the tank is holding about 300 microns with a leak rate of 0.0 microns/second.
 The tank is dry and tight.
 While we could have let it run down lower and more quickly removed the moisture, it is still worth noting that the moisture removal process took over 2 hours on a tank sitting in a 78-degree room.
 Notice how quickly the tank decay stabilized to 0.0 microns once the moisture was removed.